 Counseling Sessions:

 - Lack of Confidentiality: Breaching confidentiality can erode trust and discourage employees from seeking help.
-Solution: Clearly communicate the boundaries of confidentiality and ensure that all interactions are handled with discretion.
+Solution: Clearly communicate the boundaries of confidentiality and confirm that all interactions are handled with discretion.

 - Lack of Expertise: Providing counseling without proper training or qualifications can be detrimental.
-Solution: Ensure that counselors are qualified and experienced in providing the type of support needed.
+Solution: see to it that counselors are qualified and experienced in providing the type of support needed.

 - Imposing Solutions: Telling employees what to do instead of helping them find their own solutions can be disempowering.
 Solution: Focus on facilitating self-discovery and empowering employees to take ownership of their challenges.